pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [x] `Smite damage`: damage per fight smite has done including (hypothetical) prayer drain.
 - [x] `Spell splashes`: count the splashes done on the enemies.
 - [x] `Wiki / Highscore lookup`: enemies can be looked up on the Wiki for NPC's and Highscores for players.
+- [x] `Incoming hits`: damage, splashes, etc. are also tracked on the logged in player.
 - [ ] `Freezes`: freeze counter including misses.
 - [ ] `DPS per attack type`: show DPS per for ranged, magic and melee separately.